|

 -"Where did you find his Poulsen?
 That stuff is expensive.
 I even thought it was illegal 'round here."

 -"It's our own.
 Our nanotech plants.
 The Poulsen is allowed here, as long as it's made by our people, and we know how to... persuade the authorities not to look our way."
-As we spoke, we got up and walked towards the door.

 -"But isn't Poulsen dangerous?
 I read there were severe reactions when it was first used..."